 The School does not offer financial assistance.
 The school does offer a financial installment contract if the student meets requirements.
-Additionally, the Jan Digges/Winchester Radiologists Scholarship, supported by the Winchester Medical Center Foundation, is offered in the final semester to a qualifying 14 | W M C School of Medical Imaging student.
-This scholarship is awarded to the student who exemplifies the academic and clinical qualities of a high achieving entry radiologic technologist.
+Additionally, the Jan Digges/Winchester Radiologists Scholarship, supported by the Winchester Medical Center Foundation, is offered in the final semester to a qualifying student.
+This scholarship is awarded to the student who exemplifies the academic and clinical qualities of a high achieving entry-level radiologic technologist.